 by Chris Bigelow

 So, you’ve completed a manuscript that you feel is worthy of publication.
 Now it’s time to share it with the world!
-If you’ve decided to go the self-publishing route, below is a checklist that will help you think through the process and what’s involved.
-If you’re traditionally publishing, this list also applies to your experience, but your publisher will be taking care of the majority of steps.
-(If you’re undecided, the article below, and our previous one here, might give you the perspective you need.)
+If you’ve decided to go the self-publishing route, below is a checklist that will help you think through the process of what’s involved.
+If you’re traditionally publishing, this list also applies to some of the experience you’ll have, but your publisher will be taking care of the majority of steps.
+(If you’re undecided, read our article here, as it covers the pros and cons of trad vs. self-publishing.)

 Keep in mind that self-publishing—if you are worried about seeing any financial return on your time and monetary investment—is the same as starting a small business.
 Having realistic expectations about the work required, the multiple hats you’ll don, and the learning curve you may face will help you stay on target with your goals and not become disheartened.
 The information below will map out those steps so you can get a realistic sense of what you’ll need to do and how long it might take; the list below also includes several tools to help you succeed—so you can more confidently dive in.

-- Professional page layout and copyediting: When your words are ready to be placed into actual book format, you should use good typesetting software (preferably InDesign) or hire someone who knows how.
+- Professional page layout: When your words are ready to be placed into actual book format, you should use good typesetting software (preferably InDesign or Vellum); hire someone who knows how to use it.
 After all, you want your book to look professional, not homemade.
-Also, you will definitely need to arrange for quality copyediting and proofreading!
-Mistakes will annoy your readers and reduce your credibility.
-If you put out a book with errors or rookie mistakes, people will point that out in online reviews.

 - Cover design: While your interior layout is underway, you’ll also want to arrange for the best, most professional-looking, marketable cover possible.
 Unless you happen to be a skilled graphic designer, plan on hiring a designer for your cover.
 Readers can instantly sense an amateur cover, and you’ll lose sales.
 Next to getting professional content feedback to ensure the marketability of your book, your cover is the number-one priority in terms of funds and focus.

-- eBook and audiobook: You should absolutely do an eBook edition of your book for all major formats, including Amazon’s Kindle, Apple’s iBook, Barnes and Noble’s Nook, and others (some people do their Kindle version first in order to take advantage of Kindle promotions, which don’t allow you to have the book in other formats during the promotion).
-Again, you can go online and learn how to do the eBook formatting and file submissions on your own, or you can hire someone to do this for you (this service is also reasonably priced with most vendors).
-As far as audiobooks, these can be a little pricey to produce, but if you’ve got the budget, it can be quite satisfying and potentially expand your audience to make a professional audiobook available on Amazon, iTunes, and Audible.com.
+- eBook and audiobook: You should absolutely do an eBook for all major formats, including Amazon’s Kindle, Apple’s iBook, and others.
+As far as audiobooks, these can be a little pricey to produce, but if you’ve got the budget (DO NOT record it yourself unless you’re a professional voice actor), it can be quite satisfying and really expand your audience to make an audiobook available on Amazon, iTunes, Findaway Voices, and Audible.com.

 - Advance publicity: While you’re getting your book ready, you’ll want to think about how much platform development and advance publicity you want to do.
-If you want to do real national marketing for your book, the timeline can be tricky—the process kicks into gear after your book is mostly prepared for release (edited, designed, cover ready) but at least four months before your book actually comes out.
+If you want to do real national marketing for your book, the timeline can be tricky—the process kicks into gear after your book is mostly prepared for release (edited, designed, cover ready) but at least six months before your book actually comes out.
 This allows time for you to mail out advance copies for reviews, contact the media for potential coverage, etc. If you feel your book has a large potential audience and you want to execute a professionally effective campaign, you may want to hire a book publicist.
+(We have great contacts in this department!)

 - Ongoing promotion: Once your book is actually released, promoting it is one of the hardest aspects of publishing.
 More books than ever are being published, and people have more entertainment options than ever, so the challenge is to stand out.
 But it can be done!
-Many authors are being successful with a little effort and realistic expectations.
 Plan for a learning curve and to invest some time in the process (or to invest in professional help).
 You’ll need to be patient, and focus on a few key things:

 As with the self-publishing process in general, having realistic expectations about the promotion process is key to not getting too discouraged.
 Remember that it likely took you months to years to write a good book—effective promotion is no different.
-Unless you have oodles of free time and marketing training (or you hire experienced professionals to do it all for you) it will take a fair bit of time to build a platform—think months and years and/or over a hundred hours in DIY research.
-There are many strategies for getting online and offline exposure (again, see our Book Promotion category in our archives), and as time permits you can learn a little about all of them and decide what’s most effective for your audience.
-A little experimentation as well as training will yield the best results.
+Unless you have oodles of free time and marketing training (or you hire experienced professionals to do it all for you) it will take a fair bit of time to build a platform.
+So settle in for a little research and experimentation or connect with a really skilled book marketer.

 Do This Now